-Gameplay: The most ambitious Zelda game yet is also the first open world map for Link.
-Breath provides nearly 40 hours of content for players and has no official right way to play.
-Instead, Nintendo lets players choose either exploring the vast game land or go through the traditional story mode.
+Gameplay: The most ambitious Zelda game yet is also the first open world map for Link to roam.
+“Breath of the Wild” provides nearly 40 hours of content for players, and there’s no “right” way to play, which we think is great for kids.
+Instead, Nintendo lets players choose between exploring the vast game land or going through the traditional story mode.

-Why it rocks: Your kid will probably just want to ride a horse and climb mountains in the beautiful Switch game, but considering the huge open world, you can explore Zelda together on the couch, switching between those difficult battles and open world moments on horseback.
+Why It Rocks: Your kid will probably just want to ride a horse and climb mountains in the beautiful Switch game, but considering the huge open world, you can explore Zelda together on the couch, switching between those difficult battles and open world moments on horseback.

 Consoles: Nintendo Switch, Nintendo 3DS

 Gameplay: It’s an action puzzle but it’s really quirky.
-You and your kid play as Snip and Clip who need to cut and paste onto each other, literally, in order to solve imaginative puzzles.
+You and your kid play as Snip and Clip, who need to cut and paste onto each other, literally, in order to solve imaginative puzzles.

 Console: Nintendo Switch

-Gameplay: Nintendo’s latest racer combines the elements of classic racing games like Wipeout and F-Zero to create a beautiful game that looks like a Star Wars podrace but without Jar Jar Binks.
+Gameplay: Nintendo’s latest racer combines the elements of classic racing games like “Wipeout” and “F-Zero” to create a beautiful game that looks like a “Star Wars” podrace but without Jar Jar Binks.

 Console: Nintendo Switch

-Console: Playstation 4
+Console: PlayStation 4

-Gameplay: This puzzle platform game channels the old school platform games of Super Mario.
+Gameplay: This puzzle platform game channels the old-school platform games of “Super Mario.”
 You play Sack Boy, who lives in a tiny world where he jumps over buttons and thimbles.
-It’s endlessly cute and perfect for younger children who are very new to gaming.
+It’s endlessly cute and perfect for younger children who are new to gaming.

-Why it rocks: Planet 3 like the others before it stresses creating and creativity.
+Why It Rocks: The third game in the groundbreaking series, like the others before it, stresses creativity.
 Although you play as Sack Boy, you can edit the appearance to extreme detail from wigs, eyes, clothes and tongue color.
-Plus, like Super Mario Maker, you can build your own levels and share them online.
+Plus, like “Super Mario Maker,” you can build your own levels and share them online.